hyperreality/American-British-English-Translator/README.md

 # American British English Translator

 Reads in a text and identifies words that differ in usage between American English and British English, including:
-  1. Words with alternative spellings ("cozy"/"cosy")
+  1. Words with alternative spellings ("cozy" / "cosy")
   2. Words with different meanings in each of the two dialects ("pants")
-  3. Words typically used in only one of the dialects ("ladybug"/"ladybird")
+  3. Words typically used in only one of the dialects ("ladybug" / "ladybird")

-Existing solutions only notice the first category of words, thus failing to prevent the most embarrassing mistakes, such as a British person asking an American colleague if they can borrow a "rubber".
+Existing solutions only notice the first category of words, thus failing to prevent the most embarrassing mistakes, such as a British person asking an American colleague for a "rubber".

 ## Installation